Teaching

 Graduate Student Thesis Tutor, Department of Sociology & Anthropology, Saint Louis University, 2016

-I also use other engagement and inclusion strategies like short videos and podcast episodes to incorporate diverse learning styles and visual and audio learners.
+I use many engagement and inclusion strategies, like short videos and podcast episodes, to incorporate diverse learning styles and visual and audio learners.

 These various modalities expand who students hear from by offering varied perspectives from local community members, those outside of Kentucky, and from people around the world.